Closing the Deal: An Unbiblical Component of Modern Evangelism

 Waiting for the New Convert

-The following Sunday, I would look at the doors of the church, anxiously waiting for the new convert to arrive.
+The following Sunday, I would look at the doors of the church and anxiously wait for the new convert to arrive.
 It rarely, if ever, happened.

 "Hey, I missed you yesterday at church.
 What happened?"

 "Umm.
 You know.
 It just didn't work out."

 "Oh.
 Okay.
 Maybe next week?"